 Ginger is amazing for digestion!
 Gut health has been a growing issue for many people in the world.
 Ginger can relieve symptoms of IBS by relaxing the intestines and can also prevent and relieve heartburn and indigestion!

 Did you know some people absorb as little as 10% of the nutrients in their food?
 Ginger also helps with nutrient absorption.
-This is a key component to healing a leaky gut (8) Isn’t that an amazing way ginger benefits health?!
+This is a key component to healing a leaky gut (8) That might be the most amazing of the health benefits of ginger!

 #9 Improves Libido